 Top 5 tracks: Heaven, Welcome to My World, The Child Inside, Angel, Goodbye

 Score: 84/100… Expand

 Mar 30, 2013Sadly, I couldn't find one song from this album that I wanted to own.
 It just seemed lifeless.
+Nothing seemed to propel it forward or upwards.Sadly, I couldn't find one song from this album that I wanted to own.
+It just seemed lifeless.
 Nothing seemed to propel it forward or upwards.
 It's just sort of there... languishing.

 Maybe it's brilliant & I just don't get it.
 Either way, I'll have to pass on this one.… Expand